bobbyjim/x16-corewar/README.md

 ## RAM Banking

-The arena is stored RAM banks, starting at bank 10.
-If each cell is 5 bytes, then a bank can hold up to 1638 cells.
-I put 1500 cells in a bank, and since the arena is currently around 8200 cells, the arena takes up 6 banks.
+The arena is currently stored in RAM banks 10 through 15.

 # Opcodes